-Older Adults.
+Older Adults and Persons with Disabilities.
 As the designated Area Agency on Aging (under the federal Older Americans Act) for Adams, Arapahoe, Broomfield, Clear Creek, Denver, Douglas, Gilpin and Jefferson counties, DRCOG advocates, plans, funds and coordinates the provision of services for older adults.
-As an advocate for older adults and their caregivers, DRCOG works with various groups and individuals to support state legislation, regulations and programs to meet the needs of older adults.
+DRCOG also recently has been designated as an Aging and Disability Resource Center (ADRC) under the Affordable Care Act (ACA) and in that capacity is charged with providing a coordinated and streamlined access point to long-term care services and supports for adults age 60 and over or age 18 and over living with a disability, and their caregivers.
+As an advocate for older adults, persons with disabilities, and their caregivers, DRCOG works with various groups and individuals to support state legislation, regulations and programs to meet their needs.
 DRCOG also provides the direct services of long-term care ombudsman and information, referral and assistance.
 In performing these roles, DRCOG supports the following: